Battle of Jenné: Breakout from Sanuna

 The Moroccan reinforcements arrived via river boats, making good use of the city's position on the Niger to ferry troops quickly to the battle.
 They arrived on April 26 to find Mansa Mahmud IV and his army encamped over the entire dune of Sanuna, which reached down into the creek where the boats were to enter the city.
 The reinforcements had to fight their way into the city.
 Using their guns in what Arab records call a massive bombardment, the reinforcements were able to repel the mansa's army.
 The pashalik forces entered the city, but the Mali army was still encamped and far from defeated.

-Noon Attack
+Noon attack

 Inside Jenné, Governor Sayyid Mansur was advised to attack the mansa's forces immediately before anyone else rallied to his banner.
 After making counsel with his advisors he is quoted as saying:

-“Our encounter with them shall be after the noon worship on Friday.”

 True to his word the governor along with the king of Jenne went out and engaged the Mali army again.
 It was a complete rout, with the Mali army suffering many casualties.
 At the end of the battle, Mansa Mahmud IV was forced to flee.